 When browsing Riverbend’s conceptual floor plan gallery, you likely noticed that featured design concepts offer images of the home’s floor plan, its corresponding elevations, and an artistic rendering.
 What you will not see, however, is a timber frame skeleton.
-This because, after designing and building over 5,000 homes in North America alone, we learned that falling in love with a floor plan concept is wholly separate from feeling the same way about its actual timber frame.
+This is because, after designing and building over 5,000 homes in North America, we learned that falling in love with a floor plan concept is wholly separate from feeling the same way about its actual timber frame.

-For many clients, it is difficult to envision the combination of their desired exterior elevations and layout with the timber frame.
+For many clients, it’s difficult to envision the combination of their desired exterior elevations and layout with the timber frame.
 With Riverbend’s design process, you don’t have to.
-We not only provide you with conceptual examples as a source of inspiration, as well as designers who understand your dream, we also provide you with a Virtual Reality (VR) tour of your design, allowing you to look up and “see” your timber frame.
+We not only provide you with conceptual examples as a source of inspiration, as well as designers who understand your dream, we also provide you with a Virtual Reality (VR)* tour of your design, allowing you to look up and “see” your timber frame.
 Combined, you gain a complete picture of how your finished home will look, inside and out.